 Base rental revenue is reported on a straight-line basis over the terms of the respective leases.
 The impact of the straight-line rent adjustment increased revenue by approximately \$66.0 million, \$61.3 million and \$48.5 million for the years ended December 31, 2005, 2004 and 2003, respectively, as the revenue recorded exceeded amounts billed.
 In accordance with SFAS No. 141, the Company recognizes rental revenue of acquired in-place "above-" and "below-market" leases at their fair values over the terms of the respective leases.
 Accrued rental income, as reported on the Consolidated Balance Sheets, represents rental income earned in excess of rent payments received pursuant to the terms of the individual lease agreements.
 The Company maintains an allowance against accrued rental income for future potential tenant credit losses.
 The credit assessment is based on the estimated accrued rental income that is recoverable over the term of the lease.
 The Company also maintains an allowance for doubtful accounts for estimated losses resulting from the inability of tenants to make required rent payments.
-The computation of this allowance is based on the tenants' payment history and current credit status, as well as certain industry or geographic specific credit considerations.
-If the Company's estimates of collectibility differ from the cash received, then the timing and amount of the Company's reported revenue could be impacted.
+The company's estimates of collectibility differ from the cash received, then the timing and amount of the Company's reported revenue could be impacted.
 The credit risk is mitigated by the high quality of the Company's existing tenant base, reviews of prospective tenant's risk profiles prior to lease execution and continual monitoring of the Company's portfolio to identify potential problem tenants.

 Recoveries from tenants, consisting of amounts due from tenants for common area maintenance, real estate taxes and other recoverable costs are recognized as revenue in the period the expenses are incurred.
 Tenant reimbursements are recognized and presented in accordance with EITF Issue 99-19 "Reporting Revenue Gross as a Principal versus Net as an Agent" ("Issue 99-19").
-Issue 99-19 requires that these reimbursements be recorded gross, as the Company is generally the primary obligor with respect to purchasing goods and services from third-party suppliers, has discretion in selecting the supplier and has credit risk.
+Issue 99-19 requires that these reimbursements be recorded gross, as the Company is generally the primary obligor with respect to purchasing goods and services from third- party suppliers, has discretion in selecting the supplier and has credit risk.